The transmission spectrum of the potentially rocky planet L 98-59 c: PSG Atmospheric Modeling and Retrieval

 \subsection{Chi-Squared Analysis Methodology}

 As previously pointed out, the large error affecting each spectral bin may be too large to clearly discern the abundance of gaseous species of interest by working with a classical retrieval approach, in which one tries to constrain abundance and uncertainty simultaneously for a set of species.
-Besides this, the spectral resolution is low enough that it would be challenging to uniquely distinguish molecular signatures from the spectral continuum.
+In addition, the spectral resolution is low enough that it would be challenging to uniquely distinguish molecular signatures from the spectral continuum.

+For these reasons we have opted for an ``upper limit'' approach, in which we calculate the statistical significance of models including different individual molecular species, and determine the abundance at which point the molecule would be detected.
+The natural metric to quantify the goodness of the fit is the $\chi^{2}_{red}$ of the model fit (where $\chi^{2}_{red}$ consists of the $\chi^{2}$ divided by the degrees of freedom).
+A $\chi^{2}_{red}$ of 1 is considered to be an optimal fit, which indicates that the model matches the data to the noise level and the information is being retrieved in its entirety (assuming correct noise estimation).
+A $\chi^{2}_{red}$ of less than 1 suggests that the uncertainties are overestimated, while a $\chi^{2}_{red} > 1$ indicates that either the model is incomplete or the uncertainties are underestimated.
+The higher above 1 that $\chi^{2}_{red}$ climbs, the less accurate the fit of the data.

-To estimate the presence of each molecule, we evaluate the reduced $\chi^2$ of specific models.
-Each model is produced by fixing the abundance of two gases of interest to two values, chosen in a given range.
-Then, the retrieval tool of the PSG is used to retrieve the planetary radius as the only free parameter, as that can be reliably constrained by the average intensity of the observed spectral continuum (as seen in Figure 8).
-For each fit, we retrieved only for diameter, while exploring the molecules by varying the pair abundances at each retrieval.
-We stored the reduced $\chi^2$ from the fit, and produced two-dimensional views of the reduced $\chi^2$ for each combination of gases and their respective abundances.
-This procedure is repeated for several combinations of gases, yielding a comprehensive view of the likelihood that the presence of those specific gases in the atmosphere may well fit the observed spectrum.
+To calculate $\chi^{2}_{red}$, we utilized the optimal estimation retrieval tool in PSG.
+Errors in computation of normalized residuals can also lead to additional sources of uncertainty, thus PSG calculates the the standard deviation of points per residual spectrum in order to better mitigate the effect of error in $\chi^{2}_{red}$.
+Each spectral model is produced by fixing the abundance of two gases of interest to specific values, chosen in a given range; we then retrieve the planetary diameter as the only free parameter, as that can be reliably constrained by the average intensity of the observed spectral continuum (as seen in Figure 8); this also lowers our number of additional degrees of freedom to 1.
+We then produced two-dimensional views of the $\chi^{2}_{red}$ for each combination of gases and their respective abundances; this procedure is repeated for several combinations of gases, yielding a comprehensive view of the likelihood that the presence of those specific gases in the atmosphere may well fit the observed spectrum.